Hypothermia is the number one killer

 carry giardiasis organisms.
 They are spread by improper

 disposal of human and animal feces.
-Bury all feces at least 8 inches
+Bury all feces at least 8

-which is a scoop-and-drink system.
+as HEALTH SHIELD, which is a scoop-and-drink system.

-Signs include diarrhea, abdominal cramps, bloating, fatigue, and loss
+Signs include diarrhea, abdominal cramps, bloating, fatigue, and

-Heat-related illness occurs when your
+Heat-related illness occurs when

-may set in.
-Temperatures during heat stroke will rise as high as 105-107°,
+heat stroke may set in.
+Temperatures during heat stroke will rise

-and death can result if the core temperature is not rapidly reduced.
+as high as 105-107°, and death can result if the core temperature

 Signs include dehydration, muscle cramps, nausea, dizziness, weakness,